Joe Cole's greatest XI: Former West Ham, Chelsea, Liverpool & England man picks his team

-Joe Cole has played with some of the greatest players football has ever seen.
+• Joe Cole has played with some of the greatest players in football history and has chosen the best XI of players he's played with.

 GK: David Seaman